openstack/bifrost/README.rst

 Use
 ===

-This is split into roughly three steps:
+Installation and use of bifrost is split into roughly three steps:

 - **install**:
   prepare the local environment by downloading and/or building machine images,